elastic/DaC-Reference/docs/faq.md

 **Q7**: How can I contribute to the DaC methodology or detection-rules repo?

 **A7**: Contributions are welcome!
-You can contribute by testing the beta features, reporting issues, suggesting enhancements, or sharing your own use cases and scripts.
+You can contribute by testing the DaC features, reporting issues, suggesting enhancements, or sharing your own use cases and scripts.
 Contributions help improve DaC for everyone and are a great way to give back to the community.

 **Q8**: How should exception & action files be deployed to Kibana?